Dindonix/AccessLib/README.md

 #### <u>Parameter</u>

-ref - A ref that require an RefObject<HTMLElement> type.
+ref - A ref that require a RefObject<HTMLElement> type.

 _Here an example_ :